AdaCore/spark2014/docs/lrm/source/statements.rst

    of the constant declaration.
 The value of X'Loop_Entry is the value of this constant; the type of X'Loop_Entry is the type of X. These implicit constant declarations occur in an arbitrary order.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FE 5.5.3 DS Each Loop_Entry has a corresponding constant declared at the associated loop statement.
+Covered by another TU

 #.
 The previous paragraph notwithstanding, the implicit constant declaration
    is not elaborated if the ``loop_statement`` has an ``iteration_scheme`` whose